ecotoperRH/puppet-demo/README.md

             ├── database.pp
             └── web_server.pp
 ```

-# Install dependencies Puppet modules
+# Install dependencies Puppet modules (Optional)
+I have used several Puppet Forge modules when implementing this demo.

+Later, I have added Puppetfile and r10k to manage these modules in environments.
+You don't have to run these manual commands below if you use r10k.

-To implement this demo, I have installed a few Puppet Modules from Puppet Forge so that we don't have to write our own modules.
-Therefore, when we set up this project, run these commands:
+Otherwise, if you don't use r10k and just follows [Mastering Puppet: Implementing Roles and Profiles Effectively In Reality](https://turndevopseasier.com/2025/04/23/mastering-puppet-implementing-roles-and-profiles-effectively/) only, when we set up this project, please run these commands:

 1. Install: [db-golang](https://forge.puppet.com/modules/dp/golang/readme) module
 ```bash